strblr/bun-spa/README.md

 });
 ```

+`bunSpa` returns a simple request handler, so it can be passed to the `fetch` option as well.

-### Inject runtime content (optional)
+### Inject dynamic content (optional)

-Add a placeholder to your `index.html` (defaults to `<!-- bun-spa-placeholder -->`) and provide an `indexInjector` to replace it at request time.
-Useful for adding meta tags on the fly for social media previews.
+Add a placeholder to your `index.html` (by default bun-spa looks for `<!-- bun-spa-placeholder -->`) and provide an `indexInjector` to replace it at request time.
+Useful for adding dynamic meta tags for social media previews.

-**IMPORTANT: If you inject user-provided content, make sure to escape it and follow strict guidelines to prevent security issues.
+**IMPORTANT: If you inject user-provided content, make sure to sanitize it and follow strict guidelines to prevent security issues.
 See [escape-goat](https://www.npmjs.com/package/escape-goat), [escape-html](https://www.npmjs.com/package/escape-html), [sanitize-html](https://www.npmjs.com/package/sanitize-html), etc.**

 ```ts
 import { htmlEscape } from "escape-goat";